 Simple looping (or buttonhole looping) crossed left-over-right.

-I’ve translated the festonneerstek prescribed in the 1823 Dutch instructions as a “festoon stitch” (resisting a strong inclination to call it an “e-loop” — a term that reflects the similarity between the cursive lower case form of that letter and the shape of the loop — familiar to knitters but not established in the looper’s glossary).
-The festoon stitch also appears in instructions for looped wirework in the preceding year’s volume of Penélopé, accompanied by illustrations that confirm it to be the buttonhole stitch shown above.
+I’ve translated the festonneerstek (lit. festoon stitch) prescribed in the 1823 Dutch instructions as a “simple looped stitch” (resisting a strong inclination to call it an “e-loop” — a term that reflects the similarity between the cursive lower case form of that letter and the shape of the loop — familiar to loom knitters but not established elsewhere in the looper’s glossary).
+The festoon stitch also appears in instructions for looped wirework in the 1822 volume of Penélopé, accompanied by illustrations that confirm it to be the simple looped stitch shown above.
 Emery also describes a variation of it that is seen in extant purses from the 17th- and 18th centuries.
 This will be detailed in the next post.

 (The reader who is interested in the classification of looped fabric as a topic of its own should note that I’m taking Emery as the starting point for my discussion of it because of her work’s prominence in the literature.
 I’ll be citing other classification systems where they are better suited to the structure under consideration, and also commenting on the systems themselves.)